GuyBarros/nomad0.10_release_blog_series/README.md

 #### included enviroment

-in the [terraform](./terraform/) directory there is code to spin up a Azure enviroment with Nomad preconfigured. this takes about 15 minutes to get up and running correctly, after that run the consul.nomad file and then the other nomad files.
+in the [terraform](./terraform/) directory there is code to spin up an enviroment with Nomad preconfigured. this takes about 15 minutes to get up and running correctly, after that run:

+    1. consul.nomad
+    2. cni.nomad
+    3. envoy.nomad
+    4. mongodb.nomad
+    5. chatapp.nomad

 ---